 Skip to main content

-The risk analysis 2.0 feature covers environmental, social and governance related risk factors.
+The risk management feature covers environmental, social and governance related risk factors.
 A company's success depends heavily on the consideration of ESG factors.
 More clients, employees, investors and regulators are demanding companies to evaluate how their business affects both the environment and society, and to conduct themselves.

 Those risk factors have been concluded from multiple sources such as the OECD sector risks, the BAFA guidelines, UNECE, IFRS, Green Button and other ESG standards.
 Those are listed in the table below.